 Could you please explain about Kayo Ume’s book Umeme?

 The book by Kayo Ume describes witty or slightly perfidious moments that you come across by chance in ordinary life.
 Over 100.000 copies have been sold.
 To understand why Kayo Ume’s book is so amazingly popular, we have to be aware of the amateur photo culture in Japan.
 We have such a huge number of older and younger amateur photographers.
 Ume’s humorous and slightly ironic work embodies the most popular aspect of Japan’s photo culture in her visual style and her motifs.
-For the audience Umeme is not seen as art, but rather as something to share and to enjoy.
+For the audience, Umeme is not seen as art, but rather as something to share and to enjoy.
 There’s a certain amateurish aspect to Japanese photo culture.

 We have talked about how young photographers became attracted to the medium.
 How important is in this context the role of art academies and photo colleges?

 There are no specific schools or colleges which are recognized in Japan as offering an outstanding education.
 On the contrary, many photography schools and colleges have recently been facing a fall in student numbers.
 One reason is the drop in population due to the low birth rate.
-But in fact there are more and more young people who are interested in photography.
+But in fact, there are more and more young people who are interested in photography.
 The recent technical developments and the popularity of the medium encourage increasing numbers of young people to work with photography more freely than ever.
 Some who want to become photographers do not deem it necessary to attend a photography college or a university.
 Others cannot find an appropriate school which meets their demands.
 Often the schools focus too much on teaching the technical side of photography and do not pay much attention to the intellectual and cultural potential of the photographic medium.
-In my opinion it is important for the future of Japanese photography that photography education be reformed.
+In my opinion, it is important for the future of Japanese photography that photography education will be reformed.
 This is the reason why I am currently spending six months as a research fellow in New York.
 I am researching photography education in the USA with a view to developing a new approach to teaching photography in Japan; an approach which includes the appreciative aspect in photography education: how to look at and discuss photographs on different levels.
 The Japanese are said to be not very good at debate in general, but I think we should make more efforts to develop dialogue and discussion around photography at the photography colleges and universities in Japan.
 I’m sure it’s important for photographers, curators and everyone living in this visual society.

 Born in 1972, Tokyo, Mariko Takeuchi has curated exhibitions including “Charles Fréger: Rikishi (Art Gallery of Yokohama Museum; A.R.T.
 Tokyo, 2005).
 She has written numerous texts for catalogues and photography books including “Ryudai Takano: 1936-1996” (Sokyu-sha, 2006) and “Ryuichiro Suzuki: Odyssey” (Heibonsha, 2007).
 She is a regular contributor and photography critic for various magazines such as Asahi Camera and Studio Voice.
 She is also in charge of the Japanese photography section and writing for “The Oxford Companion to Photograph” (Oxford Univ.
 Press, 2005).
-She is Associate Professor at the Kyoto University of Art and Design.
+She is an Associate Professor at the Kyoto University of Art and Design.